Our experience in contract manufacturing and material processing covers several areas:

 There are a host of applications using lasers in the defense and aerospace fields that cannot even be discussed because of their proprietary or sensitive nature.
 Lasers are nevertheless used for welding, drilling and cutting thick metals and composites, marking and repair.
 The big application is in the manufacture of jet aircraft engine parts, but other hot topics include sensors, RFID identifiers, range finding, missile guidance and defensive lasers.
 Services applying to defense and aerospace include:

-This is potentially the most lucrative application area for lasers in the near future.
 In the renewable energy (or even energy conservation) areas, lasers are used from the far IR to the UV in many different aspects of manufacturing.
 In the case of energy production, lasers are used to manufacture the devices which provide the power (for instance solar panels) and that store the power (batteries).

 Three-dimensional structure in polyimide.